Gulf of Papua: Demographics and economy

-Communities inhabiting the Papuan Gulf primarily live in both villages on the shore or in coastal mangrove forests, as well as in key regional centers (Kikori, Baimuru, Ihu, Kerema and Malalaua).
+Communities inhabiting the Papuan Gulf primarily live in both villages on the shore or coastal mangrove forests, as well as in key regional centers (Kikori, Baimuru, Ihu, Kerema, and Malalaua).
 These semi-urban centers are where the health services are located, as well as high schools, and large trade stores.
 The provincial government of the Gulf Province, which administers the bulk of the Papuan Gulf, is located in Kerema.
-As a result of the services available in these centers they all composed of a mixture of Papuan Gulf ethnic groups.
+As a result of the services available in these centers, they are all composed of a mixture of Papuan Gulf ethnic groups.

-Since the 1950s, people of the Gulf of Papua have been migrating to PNG's national capital Port Moresby to find work.
+Since the 1950s, people of the Gulf of Papua have been migrating to Papua New Guinea's national capital Port Moresby to find work.
 As a result of these demographic shifts, Port Moresby is home to a sizable community of Papuan Gulf residents.
-They are located primarily in the settlements of Kaugere, Kila Kila and Horse Camp.
-Gulf Communities have access to a regional airservice which connects them to the wider nation.
+They are located primarily in the settlements of Kaugere, Kila Kila, and Horse Camp.
+Gulf Communities have access to a regional air service that connects them to the wider nation.

 A sealed road links communities near Malalaua to Port Moresby.
 When not washed out a dirt road connects Kerema to Malalaua.
-Despite this infrastructure, the primary means of travel remains canoes, and fiber-glass dinghies with outboard motors.
+Despite this infrastructure, the primary means of travel remains canoes and fiber-glass dinghies with outboard motors.
 Within the Purari Delta and among the Elema it is common for individuals, particularly men, to travel to Port Moresby at least once a year to see relatives and to earn money.

 Today, people primarily rely on fishing and hunting, sago palms, and depending on the area agriculture and horticulture.
 Communities in the eastern Gulf (Toaripi and Elema), where the soil is elevated have large gardens.
-Communities (Purari, Urama, Gope, Goaribari, Kerewa) in the west have small inland gardens and tend to focus their cultivation efforts on a variety of fruit and nut bearing trees.
+Communities (Purari, Urama, Gope, Goaribari, Kerewa) in the west have small inland gardens and tend to focus their cultivation efforts on a variety of fruit and nut-bearing trees.

-Since the early 1990s, communities of the Papuan Gulf have experienced intensive localized development by multinational companies in search of oil and revenue found in the region's tropical hard wood forest.
+Since the early 1990s, communities of the Papuan Gulf have experienced intensive localized development by multinational companies in search of oil and revenue found in the region's tropical hardwood forest.
 With the development of the Kutubu oil project in the Southern Highlands, an oil pipeline now stretches from the oil wells to an offshore oil terminal in the Gulf of Papua.

-Since the mid-1990s, several logging camps have been established, several of which are operated by Malaysian company Rimbunan Hijau.
+Since the mid-1990s, several logging camps have been established, several of which are operated by the Malaysian company Rimbunan Hijau.
 Communities whose land and water resources are being impacted by these projects receive some monetary compensation through royalty payments.
-As a result, impacted communities now can purchase rice, tinned fish, kerosene, etc. The long-term social and environmental impacts of these resource extraction projects has yet to be assessed.
+As a result, impacted communities now can purchase rice, tinned fish, kerosene, etc. The long-term social and environmental impacts of these resource extraction projects have yet to be assessed.